Pneumatics

 }

 Forward and Reverse have their own numbered channels that you can assign them to.
-They have to be wired into the solenoid, but each port has a number so you can figure out with port/number is associated with the Forward and Reverse states of the solenoid, so let's actually give the solenoid some numbers.
+They have to be wired into the solenoid, but each port has a number so you can figure out with port/number is associated with the Forward and Reverse states of the solenoid.
+Now let's actually give the solenoid some numbers.
 They take 3 values: The manufacturer of the solenoid, the forward channel port, and the reverse channel port.

 import edu.wpi.first.wpilibj.DoubleSolenoid;